If you wish to make a Subject Access Request, please click here for a step-by-step guide.

 - Those involved in the care of the child (including doctors, nurses and care staff) have access to accurate and up-to-date information to assess the health of the child and provide the most appropriate care;

-- We can work well with other organisations that may be involved with the care of the child;
+- We can work well with other organisations that may be involved with the care of the child, and/or the wider family as appropriate;

 - Any concerns can be properly investigated.